bvoight/GCB535/98_Archive/Syllabus.md

-# GCB/CIS/MSTR 535 (2022): Introduction to Bioinformatics
+# GCB/CIS/MTR 999 (Spring 2022): Introduction to Bioinformatics

 ## Course Staff

 ### Course Directors

-Please use e-mail to contact the course instructors.
+Please use e-mail to contact the course instructors for administrative questions.
-We do not reliably check the Canvas messaging functionality.
+For technical questions about materials, please contact via Slack.

 #### Benjamin F. Voight, PhD
     Department of Systems Pharmacology and Translational Therapeutics